How can choreography prompts help you overcome creative burnout?

 Every choreographer feels “stuck” now and again.
 We all go through periods where inspiration fails to come, or when we struggle to find the motivation to even get into the studio.
 These times can feel devastating, especially for student or novice choreographers.
-We put a lot of pressure on ourselves to always be “on” as artists, and that pressure can feel more overwhelming when you are just staring out.
+For experienced choreographers, creative burnout can become an issue as years of making dances and the demand to come up with new and fresh ideas takes it toll.
+We put a lot of pressure on ourselves to always be “on” as choreographers, and that pressure can feel overwhelming at any stage of your career as a choreographer.
 But creativity is a muscle, and just like any other muscle, it need to be exercised in order to get stronger.

 A quick word of thanks to Sara Pearson, my choreographic mentor, for encouraging the use of mini-choreographic explorations as a daily practice.
 Adventures marked with an asterisk* below are based on concepts explored in her classes at the University of Maryland, College Park.